syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Performing Nested Mail merge for group

-You can perform nested mail merge with relational or hierarchical data source and independent data tables in a template document.
+You can perform nested Mail merge with relational or hierarchical data source and independent data tables in a template document.

-You need to define the commands with table name and expression for linking the independent data tables during nested mail merge process.
-You can use the “%TableName.ColumnName%”expression for getting the current value of specified column in a table.
+You need to define the commands with table name and expression for linking the independent data tables during nested Mail merge process.
+You can use the “%TableName.ColumnName%” expression for getting the current value of specified column in a table.

-Nested mail merge operation automatically replaces the merge field with immediate group data.
+Nested Mail merge operation automatically replaces the merge field with immediate group data.
 You can also predefine the group data that is populated to a merge field.
 You need to add a corresponding group name as a prefix to the merge field name for merging a specific group data to the merge field.

 For example:

 * The merge field name should be like “TableName:Id” (<<TableName:MergeFieldName>>)
 * The merge field name should be like “Image:TableName:Photo” (<<Image:TableName:MergeFieldName>>)

-The following code example shows how to perform a nested mail merge.
+The following code example shows how to perform a nested Mail merge.

 {% tabs %}